Ma-tes/Ma-tes/README.md

 **Junior @dotnet Programmer at Stora Enso**
 Passionate about performance, clean architecture and elegant code.
 With **6+ years of programming experience**.
-> I'm a huge fan of VIM editor
+> Also I'm using VIM more then 5 years.
 ---

 ## 🛠 Tech & Tools